Welcome to National Park of American Samoa

 On the island of Ofu, you will find coconut palms swaying in the warm ocean breeze along a secluded beach, views of distant mountains of Olosega, and the best snorkeling waters in the park.
 Your must bring gear from Tutuila.
 Before you visit Ofu check with park staff about special rules that apply.

-Visitor Center at American Samoa National Park
+Visitor Center at National Park of American Samoa

 A new park visitor center is located in Pago Plaza office building located on the island of Tutuila.